Choice of Law Clause: Enforceability, Language & Exceptions

-A choice of law clause in a contract lets the parties agree on which state's laws will be applied to their contractual relationship.
-4 min read
+- A choice of law clause allows contract parties to agree on which state’s laws will govern their contract.

 A choice of law clause in a contract lets the parties agree on which state's laws will be applied to their contractual relationship.
 That may or may not be the state where the parties live, and it does not have to be the state where the contract is signed.
 For example, many large companies specify that Delaware law governs their contracts because of that state's corporation-friendly environment.